Lentils have an amazing nutrition profile. Here’s a collection of 5 easy dietitian-approved lentil recipes that kids (and their parents!) love.

 As a Registered Dietitian and busy mom of three, lentils are so easy for me to love.
 Lentils are a form of “pulse” (the pulse family includes chickpeas, dried beans, lentils, and dried peas).
-Not only do they boast a stellar nutritional profile (they are loaded full of protein, fibre, iron, vitamins, and minerals), they’re also economical, super easy and versatile, and provide a nutritious meatless protein alternative.
-They’re also great for adding to healthy snacks and (surprisingly!) desserts and baked goods (see my recipe for flourless lentil chocolate muffins below).
+Not only do they boast a stellar nutritional profile (they are loaded full of protein, fibre, iron, vitamins, and minerals), they’re also economical, super easy and versatile, and provide nutritious plant-based protein.
+They’re also great for adding to healthy snacks and (surprisingly!) desserts and baked goods (see my recipe for flourless lentil chocolate muffins below!).

 Not only this, but lentils are also locally grown for us Canadians!
 Canada is the world’s leading producer and exporter of lentils (we export to over 130 countries around the world!).
-Saskatchewan produces 95% of Canada’s lentils!
+Did you know that Saskatchewan produces 95% of Canada’s lentils?